adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 ...
 ```
-The added rows are very similar to the ones we had to add to run the app locally with Travelling Ruby.
+The added rows are very similar to the ones we had to add to run the app locally with Traveling Ruby.
 Delete the lambda function and recreate it by using the Makefile.
 When you invoke it, your should see something like this:

 ```shell
 START RequestId: 3f6ae8f5-23c1-11e6-9acc-0f50ffa39e9b Version: $LATEST